 - Unprofitable parts: As machines that have been discontinued are found less frequently in facilities, third-party replacement part manufacturers will eventually phase out the parts for those machines from their product line.

-- Online electronic component brokers: You’re likely to be able to locate replacement parts online for some time after they are discontinued because most brokers will not sell out of their inventory immediately.
+- Online electronic component brokers: You’re likely to be able to locate replacement parts online for some time after they are discontinued because most brokers will not sell out of their inventory of obsolete equipment parts immediately.
 Depending on your inventory space and plan, you may want to consider purchasing extra parts to extend the time you have access to them.
 If you don’t want to spend hours crawling the web and comparing prices, consulting a supply chain and procurement vendor is an option.

 - The manufacturers themselves: The manufacturer may still have surplus replacement parts after discontinuing a machine.
 Contact the manufacturer and inquire about availability.

 - 3D printers: Electronic component fabricators are often able to reproduce replacement parts to If you can locate a vendor willing to fabricate parts for you, you will have access to a new source of replacements.

 Is a broken or obsolete part causing you downtime?
 If so, contact us today to learn more about our time-sensitive, quality repair services that can save you 40-60% over the cost of buying new.